2006 United States Senate elections: California

 Incumbent Democrat Dianne Feinstein won re-election to her third full term.

-Feinstein stood against Republican Dick Mountjoy, who had never held a statewide elected position, but had been a state senator for several years.
+The Republican candidate was Dick Mountjoy, who had never held a statewide elected position, but had been a state senator for several years.
 Also running was Libertarian Michael Metti, Don Grundmann of the American Independent Party, Todd Chretien of the Green Party and Marsha Feinland of the Peace and Freedom Party.

 Because California is a state that requires a large amount of money to wage a competitive statewide campaign, it is not unusual - as was the case for this race - for a popular incumbent to have no significant opponent.
 Several prominent Republicans, such as Bill Jones, Matt Fong, and others, declined to run, and a previous announced challenger, businessman Bill Mundell, withdrew his declaration after determining he would not be a self-funded candidate (like Michael Huffington was in the 1994 election).